LionReal/GooglePlayBilling/README.md

 You can use it for Purchased Consumable Products.
 There are no subscription modules.

-You can access the license key used in the application in the following way:

-Your License Key from Google Developer console.
-This will be used to verify purchase signatures.
-You can pass NULL if you would like to skip this check (You can find your key in Google Play Console -> Your App Name -> Services & APIs)

 You must define the items used in the application as consumable products via the Google play console.

 Don't forget to define the items in the googleplayapi.py file.

+You can access the license key used in the application in the following way:
+  1- Open Play Console and select the app.
+  2- Go to the Monetization setup page(Monetize > Monetization setup).
+  3- Your license key is under "Licensing."

 <img width="461" alt="BillingStructure" src="https://github.com/LionReal/GooglePlayBilling/assets/79577465/a9b72b77-b51f-48c7-a4c2-1000753cecdf">